StevenPG/GWTSandbox/Project3/readme.txt

 Information on each player is available on the left sidebar.

 Note:
-  For some reason, GWT will not always run the Window.Location.reload() command when the game ends.
+  1. For some reason, GWT will not always run the Window.Location.reload() command when the game ends.
 I have not been able to figure out why this bug occurs, but the game normally reloads successfully when OK is pressed.

+  2. You can test the animations by holding down shift and selecting the volume controls.

+  3. I was unable to get four player multiplayer working.
+In hindsight I think I should have just implemented 2 player, but I was able to get 4 players into a lobby together.

 IMPLEMENTATION_DETAILS:
 - The game is controlled through game state phases.